 Contributions.
 The Town is required by Article 12D of G.S.
-Chapter 143 to provide these retirement benefits and has chosen to fund the benefit payments on a pay-as-you-go basis through appropriations made in the General Fund operating budget.
-The Town's obligation to contribute to this plan is established and may be amended by the North Carolina General Assembly.
-There were no contributions made by employees.
+Chapter 143 to provide these retirement benefits and has chosen to fund the amounts necessary to cover the benefits earned on a pay-as-you-go basis through appropriations made in the General Fund operation budget.
+There were no contributions made by the employees.
+The Town's obligation to contribute to this Plan is established and may be amended by the North Carolina General Assembly.
+Administration costs of the Separation Allowance are financed through investment earnings.
+The Town paid \$15,401 as benefits came due.